 Wendy has 25 years experience as a nonprofit director and organizational development consultant.
 She joined the Schoolhouse staff in August 2011, after one year of service on the Board of Directors and three years as a camp parent.
 Wendy earned a bachelor’s degree in Interdisciplinary Studies from Appalachian State University and a Masters of Public Administration from North Carolina Central University.
 Wendy finds joy in spending time with her family or seeking out hunting and fishing adventures.
 “My hope for kids that join us at Schoolhouse is for them to feel loved and supported to discover, fully embrace, and express who they are.”

 Marty grew up in Casper, Wyoming, and spent her childhood rambling around, snowshoeing, and climbing trees on her family’s land on Casper Mountain.
 Inspired by her time outdoors, she decided to follow her passion for being outside and graduated from Green Mountain College with a degree in Adventure Recreation.
-Marty has worked for a number of summer camps and outdoor organizations and is excited to bring that experience to Schoolhouse of Wonder.
+Marty worked for a number of summer camps and outdoor organizations before bringing that experience to Schoolhouse of Wonder.
+She began her time at Schoolhouse helping start our Orange County location and managed that location for several years before becoming our Program Director.
 In her free time, she likes to grow food, play ukulele, make inventions, and generally goof around.
-New to North Carolina, she’s already enjoyed her first Cheerwine and is excited to see all that the area has to offer!

 We also count on our wonderful board of directors to help round out the team.
 We’re grateful for the dedication our staff and board demonstrate every day.
 It shows up in big and small ways, and we couldn’t do it without them.

 Want to join this crazy cast?
 Check out our Employment page.